cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 # Hybrid Identity — On-Prem AD & Entra ID Integration Lab

-## Business Problem

-Organisations modernising to the cloud rarely start with a clean slate.
-Most still rely on legacy on-premises infrastructure such as file servers, line-of-business applications, and payroll systems tied to Active Directory, while also needing cloud applications secured through Microsoft Entra ID.
-Running two separate identity systems creates duplicate credentials, duplicate onboarding and offboarding processes, and a real risk of access drifting out of sync between environments.
-## Solution Overview
+Business Problem: Most organisations still run on-prem Active Directory alongside cloud services like Microsoft Entra ID.
+On-prem AD is still widely used today for things like file shares and internal network resources, while businesses also want to use cloud apps and services.
+The problem is connecting those two properly and managing them together, rather than running them as two separate, disconnected systems.
+Without that, you end up with duplicate credentials, duplicate onboarding/offboarding processes, and access that can drift out of sync between the two environments.

-I built a hybrid identity environment by deploying Active Directory Domain Services (AD DS) inside an Azure VM and synchronising it to Microsoft Entra ID using Microsoft Entra Connect.
-This creates one identity for each user that works across both on-premises and cloud environments, rather than maintaining separate disconnected identities in each place.
+Solution Overview: The solution is one identity per user that works across both on-prem AD and the cloud, rather than having separate, disconnected identities in each place — whether that identity was originally created on-prem or in the cloud.
+I built this by deploying Active Directory Domain Services (AD DS) inside an Azure VM and synchronising it to Microsoft Entra ID using Microsoft Entra Connect.
-## Scope Note

-This project focuses on hybrid identity synchronisation between on-premises AD and Microsoft Entra ID, and on layering modern access controls such as Conditional Access, MFA, and PIM on top of those synchronised identities.
-Access reviews and entitlement certification are also included, as part of the broader identity governance workflow demonstrated in this lab.
 ![Architecture Diagram](hybrid-lab-architecture.png)

 ## What I Built